sinamajidian/HapMC/README.md

 ## Input

-Our developed program works with the fragment file used in [AltHap](https://github.com/realabolfazl/AltHap) and SDhaP  in which each line is with the following format:
+Our developed program works with the fragment file used in [AltHap](https://github.com/realabolfazl/AltHap) and SDhaP  with the following format:

 ```